 Number 6 – Diabetes

 According to the Illinois Department of Public Health, diabetes can refer either to a deficiency of insulin or to the body’s decreased ability to use insulin.
 Insulin is a hormone secreted by the pancreas that allows glucose (sugar) to enter cells and be converted into energy.
 The body’s ability to synthesize protein and to store fats also depends on normal levels of insulin.
 If diabetes is left untreated, glucose and fats remain in the bloodstream and, over time, damage the body’s vital organs and contribute to heart disease.

-There are two main types of diabetes -- non-insulin dependent (type-2) and insulin dependent (type-1).
-Non-insulin dependent diabetes, which usually appears after the age of 40, is the most common type, affecting 90 percent to 95 percent of those who have the disease.
+There are two main types of diabetes -- non-insulin dependent (type-2) and insulin dependent (type- 1).
+Non-insulin dependent diabetes, which usually appears after the age of 40, is the most common type, affecting 90% to 95% of those who have the disease.
 Insulin-dependent diabetes, or type-1 diabetes, affects the remaining proportion of those with the disease.
 Although this type of diabetes can occur at any age, it most often appears in childhood or during the teen years.
 Over a third of people with diabetes do not know they have the disease.
 This is why diabetes is sometimes referred to as the “silent killer.”

-- As of 2005, 10.9 million or 11 percent of all men aged 20 years or older in the United States had diabetes (U.S. Department of Health and Human Services)
+- As of 2018, 9.8 million men aged 20 years or older in the United States had diabetes (CDC)

-- Diabetes is the leading cause of new cases of blindness among adults 20 to 74 years of age.
-(U.S. Department of Health and Human Services)
+- Diabetes is the leading cause of new cases of blindness in adults aged 18-64 years.
+(CDC)

 According to the American Diabetes Association, diabetes often goes undiagnosed because many of its symptoms seem harmless.
 Recent studies indicate early detection of diabetes symptoms and treatment can decrease the chance of developing the complications of diabetes.

 - Excessive thirst

 - Unusual weight loss